+However, Nigeria was relatively successful at controlling the virus due to their agile response in the early phase of the outbreak.
+Nigeria’s success is attributable to the followings:

-Nigeria’s success is attributable to swift action to protect the already weak health system, prior experience with outbreaks, and is implementation of social protection strategies.
+Swift action to protect the already weak health system

+Prioritization of strategies under the limited resource setting, including the leverage of existing national surveillance network and laboratory capacities established from other disease programs.

+Prior experience with outbreaks, which enabled the agile and proactive actiosn from the government, such as early establishment of the EOC.

+Transparent and communication on the COVID-19 situation and active engagement on risk communication.

+Implementation of social protection strategies.

 While Nigeria’s progress towards UHC may not have played a major role in the country’s successful COVID response, its UHC capacity, alongside continued commitment to social protection, may enable the country’s successful economic and social recovery from COVID-19